alanEG/Sock/README.md

 This extension check on finding by regex pattern provided in the json file

-The default file in is https://raw.githubusercontent.com/alanEG/Sock/main/resource/regex.json
+The default file is https://raw.githubusercontent.com/alanEG/Sock/main/resource/regex.json

-Once you run the extension and resive the response it will load the json from default url or url you did provided
+Once you run the extension and receive the response it will load the json from default url or url you provided.

 There are several json options available

+### None
 Here is example for the option that get only the finding
 ```json
 {